Deanvito96/FWR-Remix-for-Stalker-SoC/README.md

 * **Vanilla Hand Models:** Using standard SoC hand models and compatible with arm retexture mod.
 * **Audio Overhaul:** Firing, holstering, and drawing sounds have been updated and mixed with classic SoC audio, replacing those old build-era sounds from OLR.
-* **Balanced Gameplay:** Weapon damage, hit power, and overall feel have been rebalanced using values from *Final Update* so everything fits SoC's classic flow.
+* **Vanilla Gameplay:** Weapon damage, hit power, and overall feel have been rebalanced using values from *Final Update* so everything fits SoC's overall balance.
 * **Easy to Port:** Designed to be easily ported and dropped into pretty much any SoC mod with minimal config editing.

 ---